 Brown's Bar-B-Que: A popular trailer on South Lamar, convenient to all of the SXSW action in and around downtown.
 Recommended orders: brisket, pork ribs, & chicken thighs

 Franklin Barbecue: Arguably the most well-known BBQ joint in the country these days.
-Get there early, or you're out of luck.
-Our pick & our Readers' Choice pick for Best Brisket of 2010, 2011, 2012, & 2014 and Best Overall of 2011 and 2012.
+Get there early, or you might be out of luck.
 Recommended orders: brisket, pork ribs, & pulled pork

 Freedmen's Bar: Located just west of the UT campus, Freedmen's smoker serves up an array of meats and hearty sides like German potatoes & pit chili.
 Beer garden.
 Iconic indoor bar.
 Recommended orders: brisket, pork ribs, pork belly

 Iron Works BBQ: The longtime downtown spot recently saw a change in management and a revamping of the menu.
 A prime location for SXSW'ers, with an outdoor patio, to boot.
 Recommended orders: brisket, beef rib, and macaroni & cheese

 John Mueller Meat Co.: Pitmaster John Mueller serves from his trailer on E. 6th St. Like a few other East Austin joints on this list, JMMCO is frequented by some of the celebs who come to town.
 Recommended orders: brisket, beef rib, turkey, & baked squash